ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * As to every other information element describing the current group configuration, the following applies.

-   - If a certain parameter was specified in the PUT request, the Administrator MUST use either the value specified in the the 2.04 (Changed) response, if the Group Manager specified one, or the value specified in the PUT request otherwise.
+   - If a certain parameter was specified in the PUT request, the Administrator MUST use either the value specified in the 2.04 (Changed) response, if the Group Manager specified one, or the value specified in the PUT request otherwise.

-   - If a certain parameter was not specified in the PUT request, the Administrator MUST use either the value specified in the the 2.04 (Changed) response, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.
+   - If a certain parameter was not specified in the PUT request, the Administrator MUST use either the value specified in the 2.04 (Changed) response, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.

 As discussed in {{collection-resource-post}}, it is RECOMMENDED that registrations of links to group-membership resources in the Resource Directory are made (and possibly updated) directly by the Group Manager, rather than by the Administrator.